 A Look at RPA

 In simple terms, RPA refers to the use of robotic software to mimic and perform human actions.
 Think of a somewhat rote daily routine handled by a member of an accounting team—for example, processing invoices.
 Software designed to simply retrieve and store invoices sent via email into a predetermined folder so that they can be processed, a basic function that requires no higher-level thinking or intelligence, is a prime example of RPA.
 By automating and thereby relieving humans from having to perform various tedious and menial tasks, their time can be repurposed toward other essential work responsibilities.
-Furthermore, automating these tasks reduces error and increases efficiency, so the benefits to businesses who choose to embrace RPA are clear.
+Furthermore, automating these tasks reduces error and increases efficiency, so the benefits to businesses that choose to embrace RPA are clear.

 A Look at AI